Skip to main content

 • Your patterns aren't your personality.
 They're just Red Zone survival habits that stuck.

 • Interrupting spirals before they start.
 Catching Yellow before it crashes into Red.
+Operationalized self-awareness.

 • Techniques based on actual research.
-Polyvagal theory equals Zone Framework in fancy language.
+Polyvagal theory equals Zones Framework™ in fancy language.

 • Building new neural pathways.
 Teaching your nervous system Green exists.

-McKinsey says improving well-being could unlock $11.7 trillion in value.
+McKinsey says improving workplace health could unlock $3.7–11.7 trillion in global value.
 For you?
 More energy, better focus, being the one who gets tapped for opportunities while everyone else is burning out.

 You're in Green/Yellow while the competition's stuck in Red.
 That's not talent.
-That's capacity management.
+That's Capacity Intelligence™.

 The AI coach doesn't judge when you practice the same anxiety technique 47 times at 3 AM.
 No awkward "how does that make you feel" conversations.
 Just you, figuring out how to stop self-sabotaging, one 30-minute session at a time.

 And it scales to your Zone.
 Full coaching in Green, bite-sized basics in Yellow, survival mode scripts in Red.
-Because you can't "think positive" your way out of a nervous system state, but you can give it better tools.
+Because you can't "think positive" your way out of a nervous system state, but you can give it capacity-matched tools.

 Pick Your Biggest Problem & Start Fixing It